 Sets and reps: 3 sets of 10 reps.

 Watch for this: The press and the stand happen together — not one after the other.
 Drive out of the squat and press at the same time.
-If you are standing fully upright before you start pressing, slow down and connect the two movements.
+If you’re standing fully upright before you start pressing, slow down and connect the two movements.

 10. Forward lunge with twist